 Other amazing things to do on Oahu

 The reality is that every traveler’s visit to Oahu will be a different experience.
 It all depends on your interests, your budget and even where you stay.
-Hopefully the Oahu itinerary suggestions above will serve as a starting point for your own travel plans.
+Hopefully the Oahu itinerary suggestions above will serve as a starting point for your own travel plans for what to do in Oahu for a week.
 If some of our ideas don’t strike your fancy, there are plenty of other choices around!

 -Spend more time at the beach.
 Visiting Oahu’s amazing beaches is never a bad choice!
 During our five weeks on the island we went to the beach roughly four times per week, with a mix of lounging, playing in the waves, snorkeling and boogie boarding.
 If you’re visiting Hawaii because you just need an escape, don’t feel bad cutting back on other activities in favor of r&r.
 It’s your vacation!